ascpial/difficulty-death-scaler/Writerside/topics/Command.md

 # Command

-Difficulty Death Scaler provides the `/difficultydeathscaler` utility command.
+Difficulty Death Scaler provides the `/difficultydeathscaler` (you can also use the alias `/dds`) utility command.

 ## Global difficulty